 The next step then will be to find out which plugin is causing your issue.
 To do this, rename the folder back to ‘Plugins’ and refresh your site.

 Now go to your plugins page on your dashboard (Plugins > Installed Plugins).
 You would be able to see all your plugins but they are all deactivated.

 As shown in the picture above, activate the plugins one by one until you get the one that triggers the error.

 When you have found the faulty plugin, you can once again deactivate all your plugins by renaming the plugins folder to something else, and then refreshing your site so it displays.

 Next, rename the folder back to ‘plugins’ (to re-enable all plugins) and refresh your site.
 Now, go to your plugins page in your dashboard (Plugins > Installed Plugins) and delete the WordPress plugin causing this issue, before activating all others.
-You can also check our guide on how to install Gmail SMTP in WordPress to fix email issues.